 |Applicants Submitting SAT scores||2%|

-Let's take a closer look at to get a clearer idea of what Florida National University offers and if it might be a good fit for you.
+Let's take a look at these areas to get a better sense of what Florida National University offers and if the school seems like the right college for you.

-It is moderately difficult to get into Florida National University.
-The acceptance rate at Florida National University is 98%.
-Last year, 1,028 students applied to Florida National University and 1,006 were admitted.
+Florida National University is moderately difficult to get into.
+The acceptance rate at Florida National University is 97%.
+Last year, 416 students applied to Florida National University and 403 were admitted.

-Out of all the first-year, full-time undergrads who start at Florida National University, around 73% return for their sophomore year.
-Around 75% of students who started at Florida National University earn their Bachelor's degrees within six years.
+Out of all the first-year, full-time undergrads who start at Florida National University, around 61% are still enrolled their sophomore year.
+49% of Florida National University undergrads graduate within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-The average starting salary for recent Florida National University grads is $35,227 a year.
-Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.
+Recent Florida National University grads have an average starting salary of $44,300 a year.
+The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-Graduates in the class of 2021 had an average of $12,900 in student loans per borrower.
+In 2020, students graduated with an average of $12,900 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Florida National University seems like a school you want to apply to, click the heart button to save it to your college list.

-Florida National University is located in the urban setting of Hialeah, Florida, less than an hour from Miami.
+Florida National University is located in the city of Hialeah, Florida, less than an hour from Miami.

-If you want to see Florida National University for yourself, plan a visit.
+If you would like to see Florida National University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Hialeah, or book a flight to the nearest airport, Miami International.

 You can also take a virtual campus tour to get a sense of what Florida National University and Hialeah are like without leaving home.